Transitional pastor & head of staff

 Director of Christian Education

-Wes grew up in Atlanta, GA, and attended Queens University of Charlotte, where he received a B.A. in History with a concentration in Human Rights.
+Wes grew up around Atlanta, GA, but moved to North Carolina to attend Queens University of Charlotte, where he received a B.A. in History with a concentration in Human Rights.
 In college he was involved with organizations such as the Queens Chapel, Room in the Inn, Pi Kappa Phi Fraternity, and Queens Theater.

 After college graduation, Wes went to South Korea and taught English to children ages 3-14.
 Upon his return to the U.S. he settled in Atlanta and worked for several years, including 10 months in service through AmeriCorps.

 It was during his time in AmeriCorps that he began again to feel called to ministry (a feeling he had been ignoring since high school).
-Wes moved to Chicago to pursue theological education from McCormick Theological Seminary.
-He graduated with an M.Div. in May, 2014.
-While at McCormick he had the great pleasure of serving as co-moderator for the student Session, serving on the Board of Trustees, and was awarded the George Tressler Scott Fellowship in Practical Theology.
+Wes moved to Chicago to pursue theological education from McCormick Theological Seminary, where he graduated May, 2014 with an M.Div.
+While at McCormick he had the pleasure of serving as co-moderator for the student Session, serving on the Board of Trustees, and was awarded the George Tressler Scott Fellowship in Practical Theology.

-Wes is married to Liz Whittington.
+Wes is married to Liz Whittington, and they are expecting their first child in July, 2019.
 They have two adorable dogs, Norae and Sunae, which they adopted while living in South Korea.
-Outside of church he is active with the Statesville Chamber of Commerce, Downtown Statesville Development Corporation, and the Queens University of Charlotte Alumni Board.
-He enjoys cooking, running, listening to NPR, cheering for the Atlanta Braves, and watching Netflix.
+Outside of the church he is active with the Greater Statesville Chamber of Commerce, Downtown Statesville Development Corporation, Iredell County Local Reentry Council, and the Queens University of Charlotte Alumni Board.
+He enjoys cooking, running, listening to NPR and audio books, cheering for the Atlanta Braves, and watching Netflix.

 Director of Music